Sacred Sites of Bhutan

 Konchogsum Lhakhang, Bumthang

-This complex of three temples in Bumthang offers pilgrims a glimpse into Bhutanese religious history and artistic heritage.
+This complex of three temples in Bumthang offers a fascinating glimpse into Bhutanese religious history and artistic heritage.
+Each temple showcases unique architectural styles and intricate decorations, reflecting the evolution of Buddhist art and culture in the region.

 Kurje Monastery